Python-PyQt/PyQt6-Docs/descriptions/QtCore/QUrlQuery-c.rst

 Encoding
 --------

 All of the getter methods in :sip:ref:`~PyQt6.QtCore.QUrlQuery` support an optional parameter of type QUrl::ComponentFormattingOptions, including :sip:ref:`~PyQt6.QtCore.QUrlQuery.query`, which dictate how to encode the data in question.
-Except for :sip:ref:`~PyQt6.QtCore.QUrl.ComponentFormattingOptions.FullyDecoded`, the returned value must still be considered a percent-encoded string, as there are certain values which cannot be expressed in decoded form (like control characters, byte sequences not decodable to UTF-8).
+Except for :sip:ref:`~PyQt6.QtCore.QUrl.ComponentFormattingOption.FullyDecoded`, the returned value must still be considered a percent-encoded string, as there are certain values which cannot be expressed in decoded form (like control characters, byte sequences not decodable to UTF-8).
 For that reason, the percent character is always represented by the string "%25".

+All of the setter methods and the query methods like :sip:ref:`~PyQt6.QtCore.QUrlQuery.hasQueryItem` in :sip:ref:`~PyQt6.QtCore.QUrlQuery` take encoded forms only.
+Unlike in :sip:ref:`~PyQt6.QtCore.QUrl`, there's no optional parameter to specify that the strings being passed are decoded.
+If improperly-encoded strings are passed to the setter or query methods, :sip:ref:`~PyQt6.QtCore.QUrlQuery` will attempt to recover instead of failing.
+That is to say, all functions in this class parse their string arguments as if the {{\ :sip:ref:`~PyQt6.QtCore.QUrl.ParsingMode.TolerantMode`}} decoding mode was specified.

+Application code should strive to always ensure proper encoding and not rely on TolerantMode parsing fixing the strings.
+Notably, all user input must be first percent-encoded using :sip:ref:`~PyQt6.QtCore.QUrl.toPercentEncoding` or similar functions before being passed to the functions in this class.

 .. _qurlquery-handling-of-spaces-and-plus: